Introduction

 Using Blackboard’s Design Assist functionality, you can create AI Conversations around a topic or scenario to help further your students educational journey.
 In turn, this will transform your module into a more engaging space.
 The conversation can be one of two categories: Socratic questioning or a Role-play exercise.
 Socratic questioning allows students to explore and reflect on their own thoughts through a series of open-ended questions based on a specific topic.
 Role play allows students to act out a specific scenario with an AI persona.

-The conversations are graded, and so appear in the Gradebook.
+By default, conversations are graded, and so appear in the Gradebook.
 This allows you the opportunity to read through any conversations that have taken place, and give both feedback and a score based on the discussion.

 Video Tutorial

-The Workflow
+The Workflows

 - Select the type of conversation (Socratic Questioning or Role Play)